Understanding the importance of executive buy-in for a new HRMS

 Recommended Reading: HRMS Selection Survival Guide - Select the right HRMS for executive buy-in

-These values are aligned with and supporting the achievement of the core KPIs.
-The C-suite is ultimately responsible for overall business performance and it’s just downright treading-on-their-toes to buy and implement a technology solution that will have a significant impact on their ultimate area of responsibility.
+These values are aligned with and support the achievement of the core KPIs.
+The C-suite is ultimately responsible for overall business performance and it’s just downright treading on their toes to buy and implement a technology solution that will have a significant impact on their ultimate area of responsibility.
 After all, you wouldn’t enjoy someone from Sales engaging an HR consultant to improve your policies and processes, would you?

 Free white paper